 The American Revolution’s democratic and republican ideals inspired new experiments with different forms of government.
 [AP U.S. History Key Concept 3.2]

-First American peoples and their histories remain largely invisible in many school curriculums.
+First American peoples and their histories remain largely invisible in school curriculums.
 The National Congress of American Indians has reported that 87% of state history standards do not mention Native American history after 1900 while 27 states have no reference to a single Native American in their K-12 curriculum (Becoming Visible: A Landscape Analysis of State Efforts to Provide Native American Education for All, September 2019).